timsat/picomparator/README.md

 * `-density` - resolution of PDF->PNG convertion
 * `-limit thread` - number of threads to perform convertion in parallel

+Almost the same for `COMPARE_CMD`.
+Other settings are self-describing.

 ## Usage
 ```
 usage: python picomparator.py [-h] beforedir afterdir reportfile